dada0804/dada0804/README.md

 - 👋 Hi, I’m Yan
-- 👀 I’m interested in everything about data analytics because we can actually make a difference through it!
+- 👀 I’m a programming self-learner
-- 🌱 I’m currently learning Python, SQL and reading books about business operation.
-Next I will also learn machine learning.
+- 🌱 I have fun in programming and I hope I can make a difference with it!
 - 📫 How to reach me: mayan1015@gmail.com

 <!---